dianxiangxu/POMA/README.md

 3. ASSOCIATE: associations, not permissions.

 It is possible to get all the permissions with join operations, but is very expensive.
+Also, it is possible to get all the permissions for just ua, ar, at, or their permutations.

 If there is a need to use any of the above sets with a predicate, let me know and I will add such predicate.